-We're pleased that you have chosen Steindler Orthopedic Clinic for your surgery.
-If you are having your surgery at the Iowa City ASC, they also would like to extend their gratitude for your choice.
+We're pleased that you have chosen Steindler Orthopedic Clinic and Mercy Hospital lowa City/ASC for your surgery.
 To prepare you for a successful surgery and outcome.
 It is HIGHLY RECOMMENDED that you read through the information in this booklet to prepare.